-There was a strong association between transparency and performance of a few of the enterprises.
 This means that the implementation of the values of transparency influenced good performance of a few enterprises.
 The values include giving reports to management, having work schedule to guide their business operations as well as having regular business meetings to discuss performance of their enterprises.
 However, enterprises that did not practice the values of transparency, did not improve their systems and thus low performance of their enterprises.
 This implies that methods used to put in practice the aspect of transparency were not effective enough to improve accountability, quality and quantity of the disclosure of information about the effective utilization of resources and the performance of the responsibilities towards meeting the enterprise goal.
+Therefore, it is important for the enterprises to make sure that every member in the enterprise effectively implements transparency through the disclosure of information, giving reports and following work schedule.